KunkelAlexander/kunkelalexander.github.io/_posts/2025-05-31-computers-learning-tic-tac-toe-deep-q.md

 - **Generalization**: NNs can generalize from seen to unseen states, rather than memorizing exact values.
 This is crucial in environments where each state is encountered at most once.
 - **End-to-end learning**: They can learn directly from raw input without the need for manual feature engineering, making them ideal for tasks like vision-based control.

 Compared to tabular Q-learning, DQN-learning can become unstable or even diverge and it may misestimate Q-values, especially in underexplored regions.
 So, whenever you have the option to use tabular Q-learning, go for it.
-It is more stable and often provides better results – even if you have to manually craft features to describe the state-space in my experience.
+In my experience, it is more stable and often provides better results – even if you have to manually craft features to describe the state-space.
+ChatGPT described the problems of DQN to me as follows:

 > You’re not just learning from experience — you’re trusting an approximator that you don't understand to make up values you haven’t seen.